fbicuul/My_P.P.Practice-onGIT/0-Bash_Scripts/alx__8-cwd_state/README.md

-Script creates file and stores DIR INFO
+Script that creates file and stores DIR INFO